-Many challenges associated with health care and it's infrastructure were brought to the public's attention during the COVID-19 pandemic.
-Healthcare faced many challenges including shortages on staffing, hospital bed and equipment and an increase of patients with more complex needs and longer stays.
+Many challenges associated with health care and it's infrastructure were brought to the public's attention during the pandemic.
+Healthcare faced many challenges including shortages of staffing, hospital beds and equipment and an increase of patients with more complex needs and longer stays.

 COVID-19 created a dysfunctional health care system where individuals delayed care even when it was an emergent issue.
-This was due to public messaging, early in the pandemic, which emphasized staying at home and delaying healthcare if only necessary to avoid putting additional strain on healthcare systems.
-This message stuck with the public, even when healthcare capacity increased and patients were encouraged to seek care.
-Preventive screenings and other elective procedures were also postponed; and when services resumed, patients experience long wait times, which continue to this day.
+This was due to public messaging, early in the pandemic, which emphasized staying at home and delaying health care if only necessary to avoid putting additional strain on health care systems.
+This message stuck with the public, even when health care capacity increased and patients were encouraged to seek care.
+Preventive screenings and other elective procedures were also postponed; and when services resumed, patients experienced long wait times, which continue to this day.
 There is a strong possibility that diseases, illness, and underlying conditions were missed due to not being seen by a provider.